kyma-project/kyma/docs/compass/01-01-compass.md

 You can run Kyma with Compass in two modes:

-- [Default Kyma installation](#installation-enable-compass-in-kyma-default-kyma-installation) which provides all Kyma components together with Compass and Agent.
+- [Default installation](#installation-enable-compass-in-kyma-default-kyma-installation) which provides all Kyma components together with Compass and Agent.
 This mode allows you to register external applications in Kyma.

 ![Kyma mode2](./assets/kyma-mode2.svg)

-- [Kyma as a central solution](#installation-enable-compass-in-kyma-kyma-as-compass) which allows you to connect and manage your multiple [Kyma Runtimes](#installation-enable-compass-in-kyma-kyma-as-a-runtime).
+- [Kyma with Compass only](#installation-enable-compass-in-kyma-kyma-as-compass) which allows you to connect and manage your multiple [Kyma Runtimes](#installation-enable-compass-in-kyma-kyma-as-a-runtime).
 It consists of Compass and selected Kyma components.

 ![Kyma mode1](./assets/kyma-mode1.svg)